Definition of

 A solution to an equation that SEEMS to be right, but when we check it (by substituting it into the original equation) we find it is NOT right.

-Putting "a" into the original equation makes it zero.
+When we put "a" into the original equation we get zero.

-But putting "b" into the original equation does NOT make it zero.
+When we put "b" into the original equation we do NOT get zero.

 So "b" is an extraneous root.